 The Global Poverty Action Fund is closed to funding applications.
-No further announcements regarding funding opportunities will be made until late Spring 2014.
+Further announcements regarding funding opportunities are not expected before Autumn 2014.

 The Global Poverty Action Fund (GPAF) is a demand-led fund supporting projects focused on poverty reduction and pursuit of the Millennium Development Goals (MDGs) through tangible changes to poor people’s lives including through: